BasakGuney/CI-CD-with-Gitea-and-ArgoCD-Airgap/README.md

 kubectl get nodes -o wide
 ```

-Then go to the browser on your host PC and type following:
+Then go to the browser on your host machine and type following:
 ```txt
 http://<node-ip>:<node-port>
 ```